 English Language Test requirement – such as IELTS or TOEFL.

 Criminal records declaration (DBS/Disclosure Scotland for Scottish Universities)

 Personal statement.
 This is a supporting document and part of your application to a UK university.
 Usually, you will write about what you hope to achieve studying at the course, what you plan to do after graduating and why you are applying for this specific university.

 Pharmacy and pharmacology programmes typically include a wide range of subjects such pharmacology (study of drug action), chemistry, medical sciences, molecular biology, physiology, and mechanisms of diseases.

-The top university for Pharmacy in the UK is the University of Dundee as of 2021.
+The top university for Pharmacy in the UK is the University of Cambridge as of 2024.

 The common entry requirements for studying Pharmacy in the UK include English language tests, criminal record declarations, health checks, entrance interviews and submission of a personal statement.